Allergies vs. colds in children

 The common cold, on the other hand, is a contagious viral infection.
 Children pick up cold viruses through direct person-to-person contact, contact with airborne respiratory droplets or by touching viruses on surfaces.

-Common cold symptoms can include:
+Common cold symptoms in kids can include:

 - Runny nose